willdphan/plate-vision/README.md

 ## Installation

-First, install the dependencies:
+First, install the dependencies with either of the below:

-bash

 `npm install`

-or

 `yarn`

-or

 `pnpm install`